 - Behavioral Therapy

-This therapy uses stimulus control and imaging procedures and is sometimes used in mild cases with some positive effects.
+This therapy uses stimulus control and imaging procedures and is occasionally used in mild cases with some positive effects.
 It is absolutely not a primary treatment modality.

 - Bed Rest